ToniWonKanobi/theoveranalyzed.net/posts/2015/6/1/introducing-theoveranalyzed-30.md

 Over the course of the next few days (weeks?), I am going to explain how exactly I left Squarespace and transitioned to Casey Liss's static blogging engine, [Camel][github].
 I am aptly calling this series [Leaving Squarespace][tag].

 I said "weeks" because it might actually take that long to finish the series.
 I haven't even begun to write the posts.
 Moreover, moving TheOverAnalyzed to Camel has taken up almost all of my free time over the past two weeks.
-Because of that, I'm sure I have several links saved to my "Blog Content" folder in Instapaper -- links I'm sure I'll want to share in-between these long-winded design pieces.
+Because of that, I'm sure I have several links saved to my "Blog Content" folder in Instapaper---links I'm sure I'll want to share in-between these long-winded design pieces.
 My intent for this series to be part how-to[^for] and part web design philosophy in general.[^ph]

 In addition to the loads of Tweet-learning passed to me from both [Casey Liss][twitter] and [Roger Stringer][twitter 2] (more on him later in the series), I was forced to learn a bunch of stuff the hard way.
 I hope this series can make a prospective Camel-rider's journey a tad bit easier than my own.